 - The Picton United Church County Food Bank operates every Friday morning from 9-11:30 out of the Picton United Church (12 Chapel St, Picton).

-- The Salvation Army Community Church in Picton runs an emergency case-by-case food bank program.
+- The Salvation Army Community Church in Picton runs an emergency food bank program.

 - The Storehouse Foodbank in Wellington offers foodbank and other community support services.
 It is located at the Wellington Pentecostal Church (304 Niles St, Wellington).

 - The Hastings and Prince Edward Learning Foundation offers student nutrition and emergency assistance programs (including the Good Backpack Program and Food for Home) through local schools.

 - The Learning Foundation has an overview of local food resources on their website.